Last Updated: 5/3/2025 to add transmitter locations for numerous stations.

 Dir – Actual transmitter direction/heading from location named in location column, where known.
 May also indicate “Dntn” for “Downtown” or “Ctrl” for the central part of the named location.

 Site – Physical site of the transmitter when known.
-May be an AM/FM/TV broadcast site, FAA-registered tower, building, or point of interest searchable on Google Maps.
+May be an AM/FM/TV broadcast site, FAA-registered tower, building, intersection or point of interest searchable on Google Maps.

 Call (key) – Call sign of the transmitter.
 (Key) indicates that this record is the primary key in the database; it has no impact on the NWR data.